 Applicants must register with Grants.gov prior to submitting an application.
-(See "How to Apply," page 21.)
-All applications are due by 11:59 p.m. eastern time on May 12, 2014.
-(See "Deadlines: Registration and Application," page 4.)
+All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on May 7, 2015.